-Where a court declines to give an interpretation Auer

-deference, it accords the agency's "interpretation a measure of deference proportional to the 'thoroughness evident in its consideration, the validity of its reasoning, its consistency with earlier and later pronouncements, and all those factors which give it power to persuade.'"
-Christopher, 132 S. Ct. at 2169 (quoting amount of consideration will "vary with circumstances" and may be considering an "interpretation advanced for the first time in a litigation brief."
+Where a court declines to give an interpretation Auer deference, it accords the agency's "interpretation a measure of deference proportional to the 'thoroughness evident in its consideration, the validity of its reasoning, its consistency with earlier and later pronouncements, and all those factors which give it power to persuade.'"
+Christopher, 132 S. Ct. at 2169 (quoting United States v.
+Mead Corp., 533 U.S. 218, 228 (2001)).
+This amount of consideration will "vary with circumstances" and may be "near indifference," such as has been given in some cases when considering an "interpretation advanced for the first time in a litigation brief."
 Mead, 533 U.S. at 228 (citing Bowen, 488 U.S. at 212-13).